divyanshuverma08/disease-prediction-flask/README.md

 # Disease Prediction Flask

-This is a appliaction uses flask for http requests
-It uses ML to predict disease according to symptoms provided.
+This is a appliaction which uses flask for http requests and in this app Machine Learning is implemented using disease prediction data model to predict disease according to symptoms provided.

 ## Features